 Architecture has clear definitions of recyclability: to build using materials either with a percentage of recycled content or with the ability to be recycled in the future.
-The trick is to ensure that the materials are truly recycled to the percentage stated and on the backside, that they actually get recycled.
+The trick is to ensure that the materials are truly recycled to the percentage stated on the backside, and that they actually get recycled.

 Recyclability of acoustics for architecture and interiors can mean many things: